Paul Maunder: Biography

 In 1971, Maunder formed the Amamus theatre troupe in Wellington, staging improvised documentary plays on historical subjects such as the Great Depression and the 1951 waterfront lock-out.
 The group was then influenced by the work of Jerzy Grotowski and devised a trio of plays: Gallipoli, Valita and Oedipus, which examined the Kiwi psyche.
-In 1975 they were invited to the Festival of the Open Theatre in Wroclaw, Poland.
+In 1975 they were invited to the Festival of the Open Theatre in Wrocław, Poland.
 In the 1980s, under the new name of Theatre of the Eighth Day, the group performed a series of political plays, followed by a study on the poet James K Baxter, before embarking on a bicultural series of works, examining the clash of the Maori culture with the settler arrivals.

 In 1987, Maunder was awarded a Commonwealth Study Grant to make contact with the Popular Theatre Movement in Zimbabwe.
-Returning to New Zealand he worked in the Community-based theatre framework, setting up the Cultural Work Centre in Petone.
+Returning to New Zealand he worked in the community-based theatre framework, setting up the Cultural Work Centre in Petone.
 A number of partnerships followed, for example, with the Tokelau community and with the Auckland Unemployed Workers Rights Centre.

 Since 2001, Maunder has lived in the small town of Blackball on the West Coast where he works with a community-based theatre group, Kiwi/Possum Productions.
-The group has mounted a series of plays written by Maunder on local issues: 1080 poison (Poison and Purity), the Pike River Mine disaster (Goodnight, Irene), race relations (The Cave Above the Pa), mine closures (The Judgement of Ben Alder), heritage (Ted, Poppy and WW11), mental health (A Brief History of Madness), and the transition economy (The Measures Taken).
+The group has mounted a series of plays written by Maunder on local issues: 1080 poison (Poison and Purity), the Pike River Mine disaster (Goodnight, Irene), race relations (The Cave Above the Pa), mine closures (The Judgement of Ben Alder), heritage (Ted, Poppy and World War Two), mental health (A Brief History of Madness), and the transition economy (The Measures Taken).
 These plays tour the Coast and usually further afield.
 Maunder is also curator of Mahi Tupuna, the Blackball Museum of Working Class History.
-Returning to university, he received a doctorate in Theatre and Film Studies from the University of Canterbury.
-His thesis was titled The Rebellious Mirror, Community-based theatre in Aotearoa.
+Maunder completed a master's thesis at the University of Canterbury in 2007, with a thesis on Rachel Corrie, and received a doctorate in Theatre and Film Studies in 2010 from the same institution.
+His PhD thesis was titled The Rebellious Mirror, Community-based Theatre in Aotearoa.